Will a third dose be necessary?

 However, with vaccines we are protected against the disease caused by the virus.
 And this is so because they induce the production of T helper (Th) and cytotoxic T (Tc) lymphocytes and their corresponding memory cells.
 These cells are activated as soon as the virus arrives, blocking its proliferation and eventually expelling it.
 We suffer, therefore, an infection.
 But either we do not suffer the disease that it produces or we suffer it in a mild way.

-Margarita del Val, virologist and immunologist at the CSIC, said a few days ago at a seminar at the Institute of Biomedicine of Seville (IBIS) that we are all going to get infected sooner or later, but the important thing is that you get infected after having been vaccinated.
+Margarita del Val, virologist and immunologist at the CSIC, said a few days ago in a seminar at the Institute of Biomedicine of Seville (IBIS) that We are all going to get infected sooner or later, but the important thing is that it infects you already vaccinated.
 So you can face the infection but protected.
 Nothing more to add.

 Precisely for this reason, in the United States the highest mortality is occurring in the unvaccinated population.
 They are not protected against disease.